Challenge: Revamp an existing introductory Design Thinking course to make it more dynamic, up-to-date and practical

 The final result: a rich, dynamic and interactive course

-The end result was a rich course with varied learning formats to adapt to different learning styles and a series of interactive learning activities and assessments, which was improved and optimized a 12 month period based on user feedback.
+The end result was a rich course with varied learning formats to adapt to different learning styles and a series of interactive learning activities and assessments, which was improved and optimized over a 12 month period based on user feedback.

 Key content and experience elements include:

 - A rich assortment of content on theory, history, concept and concrete examples brought to life with witty writing, stock photos, custom illustrations, slideshows, demonstrative videos, synthesized module summaries and curated resource libraries

 - An organizational maturity assessment at the outset for the learner to assess design thinking readiness of their team or organization and practical recommendations that followed throughout the course across 3 different levels of maturity

 - Interactive activities and knowledge checks with real-time feedback for the learner to drive direct engagement with the content and the case

 - Challenges tied to learning objectives in each module aimed to promote real-world application in the learner’s personal and professional life

 - Regular prompts for the learner to participate in the case and to upload user-generated content (storyboards, sketches, etc) in the discussion forums for asynchronous personalized feedback from me and for comparison with peers